-- Work with others acting as a point of contact for outside agencies about safeguarding. - Support and advise other staff in making referrals to other agencies. - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the settings community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
-This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection file when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the setting. - DSLs will inform the SLT of enquiries under s.47 of the Children Act 1989 and any police investigations.
-This includes the need to be aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance - PACE Code C 2019.
+- Work with others acting as a point of contact for outside agencies about safeguarding. - Support and advise other staff in making referrals to other agencies. - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
+This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Are supported to identify the challenges that children in this group might face. - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.

-1.5.3 - Role of the Governing Body-
+1.5.3 - Role of the Governing Body -

-Duties are further outlined in Keeping Children Safe in Education (2022, Part 2)
+Duties are further outlined in Keeping Children Safe in Education (Part 2)